spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/extend-and-customize/new-payment-methods-on-project.md

-## Unzer in the Back Office
+## Triggering shipment states in the Back Office

-The following are examples of the shipment state changes in the Back Office during payment.
+The following are examples of the shipment state changes when the order paid with the implemented payment method is processed in the Back Office.

 <details><summary markdown='span'>Triggering the charge state</summary>